cx-asap/CX-ASAP/README.md

 * Variable Pressure Studies
 * Positional Mapping Studies

+## Main branch or Dev branch?

+The main branch contains the first official release of CX-ASAP focusing on data refinement onwards.
+Other code has been written during this process to help automate other tasks - this is fully available on the dev branch.

+Please note that the dev branch has not been fully tested and many of the modules are incompatable with Windows.

+The main branch is fully compatable with Windows and has been more rigorously tested :)

-## Installation
+# Installation

-*It is highly recommended that you do this in a virtual environment especially while the code is in development*
+You have two options to install CX-ASAP: either straight onto your computer, or into a virtual environment.
+It is highly recommended that you choose the virtual environment option if you are familiar with using them (or are happy to learn how to :) )

-Execute the below instruction in the command line from the CX-ASAP folder (where Makefile is):
+First, navigate in the command line into the CX-ASAP folder (where Makefile is).

+If you want to install CX-ASAP straight onto your computer, execute the below instruction:

+`make install-quick`

+If you want to install CX-ASAP into a virtual environment (remembering you will need to activate it manually), execute the below instruction:

-`make install`
+`make install-venv`

 This should also be done every time you re-download the code from github!

+## Additional Installation Options (Linux and Mac only)

 If you would like command-line completion (ie hitting the tab key to auto-complete options), then you will also need to enter the below code which updates your bashrc file (Linux) or bash_profile (Mac):

 `make cxasap-complete`

+If you would like an alias to easily edit the conf.yaml file, there is an option to add this into your bashrc file (Linux) or bash_profile (Mac).
+If you run this installation option, you will be able to type 'cxasap_yaml' into the terminal to easily open the conf.yaml file.
+This will be easier than finding it and opening it manually.
+To do this, enter the below command:

+`make yaml-alias`

-Note that this step is not necessary, but will make your life easier :)
+Note that these steps are not necessary, but will make your life easier :)

 ## Running the Code